| Basic

 if the dealer does not have a blackjack, you would

 end up losing the amount you paid for insurance.
+In

 most cases, you should avoid buying insurance.
 It